-are compatibly twisted stably framed null-bordant.
-One consequence of the cohomological splitting is that we know the moduli spaces are already compatibly oriented null-bordant; it remains to show the twisted stable framings extend compatibly over these oriented null-bordisms.
+Now, recall that the stable $\infty$-category of $\pi_{\leq\mu}MSO$-modules is equivalent to the stable $\infty$-category of ``$\mu$-truncated oriented flow categories'' -- the $n$-simplices of the latter essentially consists of oriented flow $n$-simplices in the usual sense, but with moduli spaces only up to dimension $\mu$ -- this fact was essentially conjectured in \cite[Conjecture 5.46 \& 5.47]{PS24b}, used in a simplified sense in \cite{Bon25}, and is essentially proven via the techniques of \cite{AB24,HO26}.
+The reason this notion is important in the present article is that $\calG\calW\wedge MSO$, being defined using only moduli spaces up to dimension 1, is already a 1-truncated oriented flow bimodule.
+In particular, \eqref{eq:truncation1}, \eqref{eq:truncation2}, and the cohomological splitting above imply that we already know the moduli spaces defining $\calG\calW$ are compatibly oriented null-bordant; it remains to show the twisted stable framings extend compatibly over these oriented null-bordisms.

 This is relatively straightforward.
 Note, a twisted stable framing on a point resp. an interval is simply a choice of orientation.
 In particular, we see that the moduli spaces defining $\calG\calW$ consist of (1) twisted stably framed compact 0-manifolds and (2) twisted stably framed compact 1-manifolds with (possibly empty) boundary.
 Hence, the compact 1-manifolds break up into disjoint unions of intervals and circles; therefore, we only need to check that our constructed twisted stable framing on each circle component is not the non-trivial Lie group framing, i.e., that it extends over a disk.